Using Qt Bridge for Adobe Photoshop

 The relationships between the groups and layers on an artboard are preserved when you export designs from Adobe Photoshop and import them into Qt Design Studio.

-If you plan to use pieces of your artwork as separate images in the UI, group them on an artboard as separate layers.
+If you plan to use pieces of your design as separate images in the UI, group them on an artboard as separate layers.
 You can then export the group as a component and each layer within it as a child.
 The children are imported to Qt Design Studio as separate PNG files that you can use as image sources.

 To use the contents of an artboard as a single image in the UI, you can merge the groups and layers when you export them.
 During import, the contents are flattened into one PNG file.
 The merge is done in a way that enables you to change the groups and layers in Photoshop or Adobe Illustrator and then export and import the artboard again.
 This is an easy way to create a reference image of how the final UI should look like, for example.

-Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as QML and PNG files that you can drag and drop to the Form Editor in Qt Design Studio Design mode while creating a UI.
+Place different parts of the UI, such as menus and pop-ups, on separate artboards to be able to export them as components or children and to import them as code and PNG files that you can drag and drop to Form Editor in Qt Design Studio Design mode while creating a UI.

 However, if you want your UI controls, such as check boxes, to look exactly like they do in Photoshop, you have to create the control in an Artboard and use the artboard in the layers where the control instance is to be created.
-Qt Bridge exports the control as a custom QML component that you can program in Qt Design Studio.
+Qt Bridge imports the control as a custom component that you can program in Qt Design Studio.